codebyash-21/edubuddy-elite/README.md

-python verify.py               # install self-check with load timings python ingest.py --list        # indexed books and chunk counts python ingest.py --search "your question"   # test retrieval without the LLM
+python verify.py               # install self-check with load timings python ingest.py --list        # indexed books and chunk counts python ingest.py --search "your question"   # test retrieval without the LLM python library.py --validate   # check the Library/Study content

-python diagnose.py             # what retrieval hands the model, per case (seconds) python research_diagnostics.py # retrieval ablations + metrics  (~2 min) python benchmark.py            # where the time actually goes, per stage python benchmark.py --compare-pack --limit 6   # deploy vs dynamic, measured python evaluate.py --no-tts    # full 34-question end-to-end run (~30 min)
+python diagnose.py             # what retrieval hands the model, per case (seconds) python research_diagnostics.py # retrieval ablations + metrics  (~2 min) python benchmark.py            # where the time actually goes, per stage python benchmark.py --compare-pack --limit 6   # question packs off vs on python evaluate.py --no-tts    # full 34-question end-to-end run
 ```

 Run them in that order.
-The first three load no language model at all, so they
+The first four load no language model at all, so they
-finish in seconds to minutes and tell you whether a problem is even worth
+finish in seconds and tell you whether a problem is even worth investigating
-investigating end-to-end.
+end-to-end.

 `diagnose.py` labels every test case `ALL PRESENT`, `PARTIAL` or `NONE FOUND`,
 which separates *"the search found the wrong page"* from *"the model misread the